ionic-team/ionic-framework/packages/core/src/components/toast/readme.md

 ### Creating

-All of the toast options should be passed in the first argument of the create method: `create(opts)`.
+All of the toast options should be passed in the create method.
 The message to display should be passed in the `message` property.
 The `showCloseButton` option can be set to true in order to display a close button on the toast.
 See the properties below for all available options.

 ### Positioning